The Historical Significance of Documenting Animal Behavior in Literature

 Stories in Indian Literature

 Indian literature is rich with stories that feature animals.
 The Panchatantra, an ancient Indian collection of interrelated animal fables, has been used to teach political science and moral conduct.
 In more contemporary Indian literature, stories like 'Gillu' by Mahadevi Verma capture the essence of human-animal bonding and the behavior of animals in a natural setting.
 This story, available at Gillu - English Chatterbox, offers a beautiful narrative of a squirrel's life and its profound impact on humans around it.
+Additionally, for those interested in exploring further, a related narrative can be found here.

 Modern Narratives